Qbject/six-dot-bot/README.md

 ## Extensibility

-ContentEditBot is designed not as a complete, ready-to-use bot, but as a core or framework that allows anyone to tailor it to their specific needs.
+SixDotBot is designed not as a complete, ready-to-use bot, but as a core or framework that allows anyone to tailor it to their specific needs.
 The out-of-the-box set of blocks and features serves as a showcase of the app's capabilities.
 Developers can extend it to add any imaginable blocks, enabling them to create their own bots that empower *their* users to create and share custom rich content.
 Refer to the [Block Framework section](docs/api-reference.md#adding-new-block-types) for details on how to extend the bot.

 Here are just a few vercors of extending the bot that comes to mind:
 - Carouseld and product cards to enable users create own marketplaces.